Compare personal loans for your season ticket

 A commuter scheme

-With a commuter scheme, such as CommuterClub, you effectively take a loan from the scheme to buy an annual ticket, and then pay it back monthly.
+With a commuter scheme you effectively take a loan from the scheme to buy an annual ticket, and then pay it back monthly.
 Like a loan from a traditional lender, your application will be subject to a full credit search.

 Check that any scheme you consider is authorised by the Financial Conduct Authority (FCA) and weigh up the overall and monthly costs against the other options listed above.
 Again, you should check the cancellation terms of any scheme before applying, particularly if there’s a chance you won’t need the full year of travel.

 How should I compare my season ticket loan options?

 Here are some of the key factors to consider when comparing your finance options.

 - Overall cost.
 The total amount you’ll pay to a lender including the capital you owe, interest and any one-off fees.
 If you only compare one factor, it should be this one!
 Aim to keep the overall cost as low as possible, while ensuring the repayments are affordable.

 - Interest rate.
 This is the amount of interest you’ll pay on your loan over the course of a year, expressed as a percentage.
 If you’re lucky enough to have an employer offering interest free loans, this isn’t an issue, otherwise seek out products with the lowest possible interest rates.